 Phone: (207) 680-7222

-Counties served: Northern Kennebec and Somerset
+Counties served: Northern Kennebec, Somerset and York

 The data tells us that almost a quarter of Maine's children have experienced trauma in the form of abuse, neglect, or household dysfunction.
 When young children are faced with such disadvantages early in life, their ability to learn and be successful in school are severely impacted.
 However, with resilience, children can triumph over trauma and adversity.